 ALE – Application Link Enabling

-Within the framework of ALE, business processes take place distributed on different in-house IT systems.
+Within the ALE framework, business processes take place across different in-house IT systems.
 The systems are physically separate, and communication takes place between different Logical Systems (LS).

-A logical system comprises specific software such as CRM systems.
+A logical system is comprised of specific software such as CRM systems.
 In SAP, a logical system is assigned to a client and has an own system name.
-Logical systems may in SAP be defined using Transaction BD54, as shown in the figure below.
+Logical systems may be defined in SAP using Transaction BD54, as shown in the figure below.

 Specific clients are assigned to a logical system via Transaction SCC4.

 A distribution model must be set up to define which IDocs to exchange using which logical system.
 A distribution model may be defined using Transaction BD64.